 ‘Being a foster parent has turned out to be the most rewarding thing I could have done.
 I do it for the children and for the families.
 It’s wonderful seeing a family coming together for the sake of the child and makes giving them back much easier.
 And my family has benefited enormously too – my children and their children are always aware that there’s always someone out there in a worse position than themselves.’

-Foster care is sometimes referred to as out-of-home care.
-Foster children may be in ‘kinship care’ – that is, they’re related to their foster parents.
+- Foster care is sometimes referred to as out-of-home care.
+Foster children might be in ‘kinship care’ – that is, they’re related to their foster parents.
 In ‘non-kinship care’, children have no biological relationship to their foster parents.

 - An important factor influencing the outcome of children placed in foster care is the quality and amount of contact with biological parents.